Contribute to documentation#

 documentation

-Quick edits for minor issues, such as typographical errors, misspellings, and English grammar and syntax, can be made through the GitHub user interface.
+You can make small edits for minor issues, such as typographical errors, misspellings, and English grammar and syntax, through the GitHub website.

-Navigate to the repository as noted in Making contributions on GitHub.
+Navigate to the repository as noted in Documentation repositories.

 docs